SRH-NC/Optimizing_Pipeline_Azure/README.md

 The AutoML example completed approximately 35 child runs using various models and hyperarameters.

-As I mentioned above, the best performing model was the Voting Ensemble model with an accuracy of 91.684%.
+The best performing model was the Voting Ensemble model with an accuracy of 91.684%.

+Voting Ensemble takes a majority vote of several algorithms.
+This make it extremely robust and helps reduce the bias associated with individual algorithms.

+So it is not surprising that the Voting Ensemble model was the best performing as it combines the best predictions from multiple other models.

+It is a technique that is often used to improve model performance, ideally achieivng better results than any single model in the ensemble.

+Parameters from the Pipeline used in the Voting Ensemble model are (note these values are taken from the 'prefittedsoftvotingclassifier':
+ reg_lambda=0.5208333333333334,
+ scale_pos_weight=1,
+ subsample=0.6,
+ silent=None,
+ tree_method='auto',
+ verbose=-10

+In addition, here are parmeters from a XGBoostClassifier child run: colsample_bylevel=1, colsample_bynode=1, colsample_bytree=1,g amma=0, learning_rate=0.1,
+ ax_delta_step=0,
+ max_depth=3,
+ min_child_weight=1,
+ missing=nan,
+ n_estimators=100,
+ n_jobs=1,
+ nthread=None,
+ objective='binary:logistic',
+ random_state=0,
+ reg_alpha=0,
+ reg_lambda=1,
+ scale_pos_weight=1,
+ verbose=-10,
+ verbosity=0

-Other relevant output parameters generated from this Voting Ensemble run are AUC Macro (94.5%) and F1 Macro (76.8%).
+Relevant output parameters generated from this Voting Ensemble run are AUC Macro (94.5%) and F1 Macro (76.8%).

 The AUC is good, but the F1 was lower and in looking at the confusion matrix I was able to dig deeper.

-In the confusion matrtix, Predicting 0 (didn't open an account) against true 0 was quite good at 96.6% correct vs 3.4% incorrect.
+In the confusion matrtix, Predicting 0 (customer didn't open an account) against true 0 was quite good at 96.6% correct vs 3.4% incorrect.

-The model was not as good at predicting 1 (would open an account) against true 1.
-In this case it corrrectly predicted 52.5% vs incorrectly predicting 47.5%
+The model was not as good at predicting 1 (customer did open an account) against true 1.
+In this case it corrrectly predicted 52.5% vs incorrectly predicting 47.5%.

-Its not surprising that the Voting Ensemble model was the best performing.
-This model combines the prediction from multiple other models.

-It is a technique that is often used to improve model performance, ideally achieivng better results than any single model in the ensemble.

 In addition to the best performing model I mentioned above, other ML models tested included:
 * MaxAbsScaler & XGBoostClassifier (91.5% accuracy - 2nd best performing model),
 * SparseNormalizer & XGBoostClassifier (91.4% accuracy),
 * StandardScalerWrapper & RandomForest (89% accuracy).

-In the three examples above, the architecture includes a processing component to scal or normalize the data to help the algorighm perform well and prevent over / underfitting data.
+In the three examples above, the architecture includes a processing component to scale or normalize the data to help the algorighm perform well and prevent over / underfitting data.

-One the data has been normalized, then an XGBoostClassifier (type of Gradient Boosting that combines decision trees) and RandomForest (a collection of decision trees with a single result) were the next best performing models.
+Once the data has been normalized, then an XGBoostClassifier (type of Gradient Boosting that combines decision trees) and RandomForest (a collection of decision trees with a single result) were the next best performing models.

 ## Pipeline comparison